• Skip to primary navigation

 Only 6 ingredients are needed to make this easy gnocchi recipe!

-• Gnocchi - I use shelf-stable gnocchi (found next to the dried pasta at the supermarket), as I always have a pack in my cupboard.
+Gnocchi - I use shelf-stable gnocchi (found next to the dried pasta at the supermarket).
 You can also make this recipe with fresh gnocchi which you will find next to the fresh pasta.
-If you have time, feel free to make your own gnocchi with leftover mashed potato.

-• Creme Fraiche - or substitute for double (heavy) cream.
-It's best to use full-fat creme fraiche so the sauce won't split.
+Crème Fraiche - or substitute for double cream.
+It's best to use full-fat crème fraiche so the sauce won't split.

-• Peas - a small amount of frozen peas are added for the last few minutes of cooking, to give the dish a bit of colour.
+Peas - frozen peas are added for the last few minutes of cooking to give the dish colour.
 You could also wilt some baby spinach into the sauce.

-• Parsley - for garnish.
+Parsley - for garnish.
 I sometimes also use thyme or sage.
-Whatever fresh herbs you have to hand will usually work!
+Whatever fresh herbs you have to hand will work!

 🔪 How to make creamy blue cheese gnocchi